-Title IX of the Education Amendments of 1972 (20 U.S.C. §1681) is an all-encompassing federal law that prohibits discrimination based on sex or gender in educational programs and activities receiving federal financial assistance.
+Title IX of the Education Amendments of 1972 (20 U.S.C. §1681) is a federal law that prohibits discrimination based on sex or gender in educational programs and activities receiving federal financial assistance.

-Tulsa Community College takes acts of dating violence, domestic violence, harassment, threats and bullying based on, sexual orientation, gender identity, retaliation, sexual harassment, sexual misconduct, and stalking extremely seriously and strongly encourages individuals to report these acts.
-The Title IX policy, consistent with U.S. Department of Education Title IX guidance, and the Discrimination and Harassment policy provides details on the College's response to such acts, resources, and supportive measures.
+Tulsa Community College takes acts of dating violence, domestic violence, harassment, threats and bullying based on, sexual orientation, gender identity, retaliation, sexual harassment, sexual misconduct, and stalking seriously and encourages individuals to report these acts.
+The Title IX policy, consistent with U.S. Department of Education Title IX guidance, provides details on the College's response to such acts, resources, and supportive measures.